 You cannot see, taste, or smell lead dissolved in water.
 The US Environmental Protection Agency states that testing is the only sure way of telling whether there are harmful quantities of lead in your drinking water.
 Avoiding contaminated water is possible with the Health Metric heavy metals test.

-The test is easy to use and will alert you to heavy metal contamination in your water supply.
+The test is easy to use and will let you know if your water contains harmful levels of lead, copper, iron and mercury.
 If heavy metals are detected you have the option of filtering your water with a reverse osmosis filtration system or buying bottled water.
 Be sure to test your water filter to make sure it is functioning properly.
 You can also use the Health metric heavy metals test on bottled water to make sure it has been properly filtered.